 - 19. You may appeal against action taken under regulation E16 by submitting a Level 1 Academic Query under the Academic Queries and Appeals procedure within 14 calendar days of the written notification of the action. - 20.
-Even though discussion and correspondence about unsatisfactory progress may be ongoing, the University may be obliged to report you to the Home Office, if you are an International student who has failed to attend timetabled taught sessions.
+Even though discussion and correspondence with you regarding lack of academic progress may be ongoing, the University may be obliged to report you to the Home Office, if you are an International student who has failed to attend timetabled taught sessions.
 The report to the Home Office may necessitate termination of your studies at the University under General Regulation I34.